Mastek Blog

 Transformational leadership

-IT and Service Management teams predominantly consist of people with technical backgrounds who don’t always have the customer service experience.
+IT and Service Management teams predominantly consist of people with technical backgrounds who don’t always have customer service experience.
 While technical skills are invaluable, Service Management professionals must have a view of how their work impacts the customer, in order to better service them.

 Transformational leadership allows for a change of needs and redirects the thinking of service management professionals - offering inspiration and giving them a sense of purpose to work in new and different ways.
-It creates a vision for people to aspire to and communicates it by setting the expectations.
+It creates a vision for people to aspire to and communicates it by setting expectations.

 Proactive communications